 A third example would involve hitting a hard 12.
 As a rule, basic strategy is pretty clear on this issue, but there are times when hitting a hard 12 (any two card total of 12 without an ace) should be dictated by the true count.
 In certain cases, the hand should even be doubled.
 Beware, however, that hitting a hard 12 is considered an expert play by the casinos.
 In many cases the dealer will even announce loudly that you are doing so.

 A complete coverage of the deviations in hitting or standing is far beyond the scope of this basic article.
 The player would be advised to study and practice on their own in preparation for many different scenarios.
+To play blackjack for real money we recommend that you try one of the recommended & trusted casinos or play our free blackjack game

 Here are some more related pages to check: